I receive a few domain name inquiries a week. Quite often, most inquiries are tire kickers, yet there are a few that do turn into nice 4-figure sales.

-This domain buyer is by far the best type of buyer I like to deal with just due to the nature of the exchanges towards the final domain name transaction.
+This domain buyer is by far the best type of buyer I like to deal with due to the nature of our exchange to finalize a realistically priced domain name transaction.

-In most cases, uniformed domain name buyers typically have the financial resources, and are willing to make the investment after being educated about domain name pricing and values in general.
+In most cases, uniformed domain name buyers typically have the financial resources, and are willing to make the investment, especially after being educated about domain name pricing and values in general.

-This type of buyer is typically a legitimate person that you can check out via social media networks or simply running a quick search across major search engines.
+This type of buyer is often a legitimate person that you can check and validate via social media networks or simply running a quick search across major search engines.

-Most of the time, they email from their company email address and aren’t afraid to do so should they email using a personal address.
+Most of the time, this person emails from their company email address and aren’t afraid to do so should they email using a personal address.

 For instance, your domain name may be the exact match domain for their industry with an exponential number of searches performed in a given month.